 2020 Wood Smoke Reduction Program

 Smoke from burning wood for residential home heating is the most significant source of air pollution in the winter in the Comox Valley due to our geography and meteorology.
-Burning unseasoned wood (and wood with a moisture content above 20%) can pollute an entire neighbourhood, causing serious health issues.
+Burning unseasoned wood (and wood with a moisture content above 20 per cent) can pollute an entire neighbourhood, causing serious health issues.
 Smoke from a wood stove can seep into a neighbour’s house, even when their doors and windows are closed.

 Rebates for Exchanging a Wood Stove